-If you are considering getting damp-proofing treatment done, you should make sure it is absolutely necessary by getting quotes from at least three companies and seeking advice from an independent damp specialist if there are inconsistencies in the work recommended.
+If you are considering damp-proofing treatment, you should make sure it is absolutely necessary by getting quotes from at least three companies and seeking advice from an independent damp specialist if there are inconsistencies in the work recommended.

 In a snapshot assessment, Which? invited 11 damp-proofing companies to two houses with a total of three potential damp problems.
 These visits were then analysed by three damp-proofing experts, who found that in two thirds of cases the companies recommended unnecessary or inappropriate treatment, or missed the problem completely.